vgangaprasad/SQLalchemy-Challenge/README.md

 * Query to find the most active stations.

-  * List the stations and observation counts in descending order.
+  * List the stations and observation counts in descending order .

   * Which station has the highest number of observations?